grey-box/medical-codex-admin-frontend/src/pages/README.md

 - Imports the global styles from `globals.css`.
 - Wraps all pages with the `BaseLayout` component, which includes the common layout across all pages.
 - Receives the `Component` and `pageProps` props from Next.js. `Component` is the active page (so any of your `pages/` files), and `pageProps` are its props.
+- Anything that you put here, will show up on all pages.

 ## HomePage